Specialist in Medical Oncology

 Wiklund always strives to have an in-depth understanding of patients and to understand each person’s individual personality and situation.
 There are often several alternatives in cancer care.
 Through discussions with the patient, Wiklund always strives to find the best solutions for the patient.

 Adjunct Professor of Medical Oncology and Radiotherapy, University of Helsinki 1996

 Specialist in Medical Oncology and Radiotherapy, University of Helsinki 1989

 M.D., University of Helsinki 1983

-Research of diagnostics and treatment of bone and soft tissue sarcomas, treatment of breast cancer and lymphomas (especially high dosage chemotherapy and stem cell transplants), as well as the long term side effects of cancer treatment.
+Research of diagnostics and treatment of bone and soft tissue sarcomas, treatment of breast cancer and lymphomas, as well as long-term side effects of cancer treatment.